Waukesha Biota

-The Waukesha Biota (also known as Waukesha Lagerstätte, Brandon Bridge Lagerstätte, or Brandon Bridge fauna) is an important fossil site located in Waukesha and Franklin, Milwaukee County within the state of Wisconsin.
+The Waukesha Biota (also known as Waukesha Lagerstätte, Brandon Bridge Lagerstätte, or Brandon Bridge fauna) is an important fossil site located in Waukesha County and Franklin, Milwaukee County within the state of Wisconsin.
 This biota is preserved in certain strata within the Brandon Bridge Formation, which dates to the early Silurian period.
 It is known for the exceptional preservation of soft-bodied organisms, including many species found nowhere else in rocks of similar age.
 The site's discovery was announced in 1985, leading to a plethora of discoveries.
-This biota is one of the few well studied Lagerstättes (exceptional fossil sites) from the Silurian, making it important in our understanding of the period's biodiversity.
+This biota is one of the few well studied Lagerstätten (exceptional fossil sites) from the Silurian, making it important in our understanding of the period's biodiversity.
 Some of the species are not easily classified into known animal groups, showing that much research remains to be done on this site.
 Other taxa that are normally common in Silurian deposits are rare here, but trilobites are quite common.

 History and significance

 The discovery of the Waukesha Biota was first published in 1985 by paleontologists D. G. Mikulic, D. E. G. Briggs, and Joanne Kluessendorf.
 At the time this site was one of only several known that preserved soft-body parts in fossils.
 Examples of other sites of this type known at the time were the famous Cambrian aged Burgess shale in British Columbia, and the Carboniferous aged Mazon Creek fossil beds in northern Illinois.
 This was the only one of its kind known from the Silurian, meaning it was instrumental in the study of early Paleozoic soft-bodied organisms.
-Since then other Lagerstättes from the Silurian (like the Eramosa lagerstatte) have been found, but none have the same faunal diversity that the Waukesha Biota has.
+Since then other Lagerstätten from the Silurian (like the Eramosa lagerstatte) have been found, but none have the same faunal diversity that the Waukesha Biota has.
 The exceptional preservation of the fossils of the Waukesha Biota thus provides a window to a significant portion of Silurian life that otherwise may have been undetected and therefore unknown to science.